KhronosGroup/Vulkan-Loader/loader/README.md

 # Loader Specification and Interfaces
-See LoaderAndLayerInterface.md.
+See LoaderAndLayerInterface.md for detailed documentation.

 # Building
-Builds for Linux and Windows are supported via CMake.
+Builds for Linux, Windows, and MacOS are supported via CMake.
 See top level BUILD.md file.